ldapjs/node-ldapjs/docs/server.md

 ldapjs by default provides an unbind handler that just disconnects the client and cleans up any internals (in ldapjs core).
-You can override this handler if you need to clean up any items in your backend, for example.
+You can override this handler if you need to clean up any items in your backend, or perform any other cleanup tasks you need to.

     server.unbind(function(req, res, next) {
       res.end();